MKilani/EgyVoc/distribution_0.0.10/README.md

 ### Input - Egyptian Root

 The Egyptian Root needs to be input as a Unicode string.
-The unicode characters ꜣ, ꜥ, ṯ, ḏ, ḥ, ḫ, ẖ, š, q (not ḳ) must be used. 𓇋 is transliterated as j, 𓇋𓇋 as y.
+The Unicode characters ꜣ, ꜥ, ṯ, ḏ, ḥ, ḫ, ẖ, š, q (not ḳ) must be used. 𓇋 is transliterated as j, 𓇋𓇋 as y.
 The character 𓏭 should not be transcribed, as it is usually a diacritic, not a consonant (see [Kilani 2019](references/bibliography.md)).
 In the case of late Egyptian spellings with extra final w (i.e. w-orthography spellings), the w should be ignored and not transcribed, as it does not indicate a consonant (see [Kilani 2019](references/bibliography.md)).
 Final consonants in weak verbs should be transcribed as j and w.

 ```python
 EgyptianRoot = "sḏm"